-Peer Assisted Study Session (PASS) is a series of review sessions for students taking historically difficult courses.
-PASS is provided for all students who want to improve their understanding of course material and improve their grades.
+Course mentors are part of the Bear CLAW's Peer Assisted Study Session (PASS) Programming.
+They're a series of academic enhancement group sessions for students taking historically difficult courses.
+Led by Course Mentors, the sessions are provided for all students who want to improve their understanding of course material and improve their grades.
 Attendance at sessions is voluntary.
 For you the student, it’s a chance to get together with people in your class to compare notes, to discuss important concepts, to develop strategies for studying the subject, and to test yourselves before your professor does, so that when he/she does, you’ll be ready.

 What's in it for me?

-If you attend PASS sessions regularly, chances are you’ll earn a better grade.
+If you attend sessions regularly, chances are you’ll earn a better grade.
 You’ll have developed a better understanding of course content as well as more effective ways of studying.
 This will help you in other classes as well!